 During the war, social media sites like Facebook and Twitter (now X) were the main media used to instigate the war and killings of civilians.
 Hate speech, violent speech, and misinformation spiked as never before.
 Hundreds of thousands of posts were uploaded in minutes, so the daily and hourly volume was huge.
-There was a large amount of hate speech and violence incitement, among others.

-Meta's Facebook was the main platform that helped to instigate violence and spread violent speeches against Tigryans.
+There was a large amount of hate speech and incitement of violence.
+Meta's Facebook was the main platform that helped to instigate violence and spread violent speeches against Tigrayans.

-Following the speeches from the Ethiopian Government officials, the Ethiopian people turned to social media to spread hate and killings to Tigrians.
-This escalation of hate resulted in widespread violence: Tigriyans were targeted and assaulted, harassed, and killed in almost every corner of Ethiopia.
-Among these gruesome mob justice killings, there was the burning of a person alive committed by civil and military groups in western Ethiopia.
+Following these violent speeches from Ethiopian Government officials, the Ethiopian people turned to social media to spread hate and incite killings against Tigrayans.
+This escalation of hate resulted in widespread violence: Tigrayans were targeted, assaulted, harassed, and killed in almost every corner of Ethiopia.
+Among these gruesome mob justice killings, there was the burning of a person alive, committed by civil and military groups in western Ethiopia.